 Ockenden Manor Hotel & Spa: The Service

 Again, it was slow getting a drink ordered in the evening and slow to get our order taken.
-However, the food arrived quickly, was delicious and the service very friendly.
+However, the food arrived quickly, it was delicious and the service was very friendly.

 It was slow to get our coffee and breakfast order taken in the morning – despite asking if we could order coffee asap when we came in.
 However, again the food arrived quickly and was delicious.